-Buhari, UN chief Guteress meet in Abuja | Africanews
+Buhari, UN chief Guterres meet in Abuja | Africanews

 Nigeria

-UN Chief Antonio Guteress on Wednesday called for more resources to help Nigeria meet the humanitarian needs of people affected by conflict.
+UN Chief Antonio Guterres on Wednesday called for more resources to help Nigeria meet the humanitarian needs of people affected by conflict.

 Guterres was concluding his two-day mission to Nigeria.
 He made the remarks after a meeting with President Muhammadu Buhari in Abuja.